-- Restraint should be the last response to behaviour that challenges, and appropriate deescalation techniques should always be used to try to avoid the need to use restraint. - Use of restraint should be based on assessment of risk. - Restraint should not be used to punish or with the intention of inflicting pain, suffering or humiliation.
+- Restraint should be the last response to behaviour that challenges.
+Appropriate de- escalation techniques should always be used to try to avoid the need to use restraint. - Use of restraint should be based on assessment of risk. - Restraint should not be used to punish or with the intention of inflicting pain, suffering or humiliation.